tylergannon/rails-workflow/README.markdown

 What is workflow?
 -----------------

-This Gem is a fork of Vladimir Dobriakov's [Workflow Gem](http://github.com/geekq/workflow).
+Workflow is a tool for describing and managing state transitions in Ruby objects, particularly ActiveModel entities.
+The present gem is a fork of Vladimir Dobriakov's [Workflow Gem](http://github.com/geekq/workflow).
 Credit goes to him for the inspiration, architecture and basic syntax.

 ## What's different in rails-workflow